 Predetermined conference programs send a message to attendees about their status in the conference community.
-The message is not explicit; it is fashioned indirectly by the program and the social groupings that emerge during public events, and it subtly affects the range of conference opportunities available to every attendee.
+The message is not explicit; the program telegraphs it, and the social groupings that emerge during public events.
+The message subtly affects the range of conference opportunities available to every attendee.

 Once conference roles have been introduced, they tend to be self-reinforcing.
 Presenters may spend time with each other, boosting each other’s status via their mutual association, while attendees congregate with their fellow attendees, discussing sessions from the perspective of a learner rather than a peer.
 The resulting barrier between the two groups, built by these predetermined roles, is surmounted only by attendees who are confident and extroverted enough to approach a presenter, or by those presenters interested in engaging with attendees outside of their sessions.

-Traditional conferences with a pre-determined program and clear distinctions between presenters and attendees are certainly highly structured.
-But are they structured in a way that’s useful to attendees?
+Traditional conferences with a pre-determined program and clear distinctions between presenters and attendees have plenty of structure.
+But is such structure useful to attendees?

 Typically, a conventional conference starts with a formal welcome and logistical announcements.
 Unless they are trainings or workshops, traditional conference sessions tend to lurch from one topic to another.
 The conference is then usually ended by some kind of closing session.
 The event lacks a logical progression from start to finish; its structure is determined by logistical considerations rather than the needs of the participants.